WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 Great! `EditPageForm` is now fully aware of errors.

 Let's see that error message in action.
 We'll trigger an invalid update and let it fail.
-Post title is hard to break, so let's set a `date` property to `-1` instead – that's a guaranteed validation error:
+The post title is hard to break, so let's set a `date` property to `-1` instead – that's a guaranteed validation error:

 ```js
 export function EditPageForm( { pageId, onCancel, onSaveFinished } ) {